-Switch stacking is an important function of network switches.
-Those switches can be connected together and operate as one logical unit, then all switch ports can be added to which can increase the capacity of a network greatly.
-And only stackable switches like FS S3900 series gigabit switches support the switch stacking.
+Switch stacking is an important technology that connects multiple switches together.
+Those network switches can be connected through stack cables and operate as single logical unit, and more switch ports can be added, which can greatly increase the capacity of a network.
+Only stackable switches like FS S3900 and S3910 series gigabit switches support switch stacking.

-Stacking switch together can optimize network performance.
-And it saves users out from managing multiple devices at the same time, especially in medium data centers or IT rooms.
+Stacking switch together can improve network reliability and flexibility, increase bandwidth, and simplify networking.
+Stacking saves users out from managing multiple devices at the same time, especially in medium data centers or IT rooms.
 Users can add or remove switches in the stack unit as required without affecting the whole network performance.
-And if a link fails in the stack, other switches will continue to work, which makes switch stacking a scalable and flexible solution for many network applications.
+And if a link fails in the stack, other stacked switches will continue to work, which makes switch stacking a scalable and flexible solution for many network applications.

 The number of switches in a stack varies from models to vendors.
 For example, FS S3900 series switches support up to six switches stacking together.
 However, no matter how many switches group into a stack, there is always a stack master that is assigned to control the operation of the switch stack.
 After stacking is enabled, users can manage and maintain the switch stack by performing in the master.

 There are two typical stack connection topologies, namely chain topology and ring topology.
-They both have pros and cons.
+Both have their own advantages and disadvantages.

 In a chain topology, the first and last stack members do not need to be physically connected, suitable for relatively long distance stacking.
 However, if a stack link fails, the stack splits.

-In a ring topology, when one of the stack links fails, the ring topology becomes a chain topology, which does not affect the normal operation of the stack system.
-Thus, it has higher reliability than a chain topology.
-However, the first and the last member switches in a ring topology need to be physically connected.
-Therefore, it is not suitable for long distance transmission when stacking with DAC cables or other short-range stacking cables.
-FS S3900 series switches stacking mentioned above is a typical example using a ring topology.
+However, the first and the last member switches in ring topology need to be physically connected.
+Therefore, ring topology is not suitable for long-distance transmission when stacking with DAC cables or other short-range stacking cables.
+The stacking of FS S3900 series switches mentioned above is a typical example using ring topology.

 Generally, for switch stacking configuration, you should take the following steps:

-1. Connect the switches physically using DAC/AOC or a combination of optical transceiver modules and fiber patch cables when power is off.
-It should be noted that the number of the switches in a stack are not supposed to be more than the defaulted number.
+1. Connect the switches physically using DAC/AOC or a combination of optical transceiver modules and fiber patch cables during a power failure.
+It should be noted that the number of stackable switches in a stack should not exceed the default number.

-2. Switch on the power and configure the stack member ID, priority value, etc. on PC one by one until all the switches are configured.
+2. Turn on the power and configure the stack member ID, priority value, etc. on PC one by one until all the switches are configured.

 3. After the stack is set up, observe indicators and save the configuration, then reboot all the switches in the stack.
-The role of each stack member will be allocated after rebooting.
+The role of each stack member will be allocated after the reboot.

-4. After rebooting, the master switch will be the only one switch with the privilege to run configuration.
+4. After the reboot, the master switch will be the only switch with the privilege to run configuration.
 Check the interface information.
 The master switch will show all the interface.

-Here are some frequently asked topics about switch stacking which will help to get a more comprehensive understanding of it.
+Here are some frequently asked topics about switch stacking and other similar technologies, which will help you get a more comprehensive understanding of it.

-Both stacking switches and chassis provide benefits of multiple ports combined with the convenience of managing one device.
-However, each has its pros and cons you need to consider.
+Both stacking switches and chassis provide benefits of multiple ethernet ports combined with the convenience of managing one device.
+However, each has its pros and cons that need to be noted.

-A chassis switch is a network switch that contains a certain number of fixed slots, into which various types of line cards can be inserted.
-Different from a stack that is formed by several stackable switches that are connected through fiber cables, a chassis switch doesn't need to connect switches because fixed modules are inside it.
-Compared with chassis switches, stackable switches require fewer upfront costs and better meet users’ needs for multiple scenarios such as cross-area and long-distance transmission.
+A chassis switch is a network switch that contains a certain number of fixed slots, into which various line cards can be inserted.
+Different from a stack that is formed by several stackable switches connected through stacking cables, a chassis switch doesn't require switches to be connected because fixed modules are inside it.
+Compared with chassis switches, stackable switches require fewer upfront costs and better meet users’ needs for multiple scenarios, such as cross-area and long-distance transmission.

 MLAG and stacking are often compared together because they are both scalable solutions that can provide link redundancy, reduce network complexity and improve network performance.
 However, there are also some differences between them.

-MLAG, which refers to multi-device link aggregation group, is commonly used in the data center access layer.
-The configuration for MLAG is less than switch stacking and the return on investment of MLAG is higher.
-While switch stacking is mostly seen in the enterprise access layer, better in its simple management and low operation and maintenance costs.
+MLAG refers to multi-chassis link aggregation group, tupically used in the data center access layer.
+The configuration and management of MLAG is more difficult than switch stacking, but the return on investment of MLAG is higher.
+While switch stacking is mostly seen in the enterprise access layer, performing better in its simple management and low operation and maintenance costs.